swansondesigns/ts-proposal-wp/docs/sections/wordpress-foundation/user-management.md

 ---

-*This foundation of user management comes standard with WordPress.
-For more sophisticated access control, workflow management, or integration with existing systems, we can extend these capabilities as outlined in the Custom Development section.*
+_This foundation of user management comes standard with WordPress.
+For more sophisticated access control, workflow management, or integration with existing systems, we can extend these capabilities as needed._